yuanw19/QuickShop/README.md

 This folder consists of the front-end and back-end code for the shopping simulator

-It also contains specific route guidelines for users to quickly find their product at the store
+It also contains specific route guidelines for users to quickly find the items to purchase at the store

-1. Download "Quickshop" Folder inside your computer
+1. Download "Quickshop" folder onto your computer

 2. Run main.py